Fairey Battle Mk1

 Fairey Battle Mk1 L5343 is one of over a thousand Battles built by Austin Motors at Longbridge.
 Issued to 98 Squadron then stationed at Gatwick, in July 1938 it went to Iceland when the squadron transferred to 15 Group of Coastal Command.
 Flying directly from Wick to Kaldadarnes in Iceland, L5343 was flown by the CO, Wg Cdr G R Ashton AFC together with his observer, Sgt R G Walder and the wireless operator/airgunner Sgt W A J Jessop.

 Upon its arrival at Rochester, close examination revealed the main undercarriage was indeed severely corroded.
-The main oleo legs are at present stripped down and undergoing renovation with the strengthening of the wing roots also being attended too.
+The main oleo legs are at present stripped down and undergoing renovation with the strengthening of the wing roots also being attended to.
 The other main areas of corrosion were in the tail section and wings.
+This needs updating from this point.
 Both are at present undergoing extensive work to refurbish or replace many parts together with preservative action being taken to prevent further deterioration.
 The fin section is already finished and awaits final fitting to the fuselage.
-The cockpit section (pilots seat, instrument panel etc) has been removed and is due to be refurbished over the coming weeks whilst the long cockpit glazing has been removed and will be replaced by early 2008.
-The Rolls Royce Merlin III is nearly ready for final fit after cleaning and repair whilst the propeller blades have been straightened by a specialist sub contractor as two of the three werebadly bent.
+The cockpit section (crew seats, instrument panel, etc.) has been removed and is due to be refurbished over the coming weeks whilst the long cockpit glazing has been removed and will be replaced by early 2008.
+The Rolls Royce Merlin III is nearly ready for final fit after cleaning and repair whilst the propeller blades have been straightened by a specialist sub contractor as two of the three were badly bent.
 The engine bearers are due back from RAF Cosford at any time and when returned and fitted to the airframe, the Merlin can be refitted to the fuselage.
 The entire airframe will then be sprayed to represent L5343 of 98 Squadron during 1939/40.
 Final assembly will take place during middle 2008 and because the aircraft is so large, the wings will not be mated to the fuselage until the aircraft is back at Hendon where it will once again take its rightful place in the Bomber Command Hall.
-MAPS engineers are in the workshop on Monday, Wednesday and Sunday mornings and will be pleased to see anyone interested in the restoration.
-If visiting the workshops, please observe the lights at the entrance of the airfield as you will be crossing an active airfield.